In our reporting season preview, we highlighted the consumer discretionary sector as a key area of interest.

 TLC’s valuation is undemanding, with it trading on a 12 month forward dividend yield of ~4% (fully franked) and an EV/EBITDA of ~16x, which is in line with its historical average.
 As an ‘infrastructure-like’ company (given its long-dated monopoly licences and defensive demand profile), TLC offers attractive value on an EV/EBITDA basis relative to ASX infrastructure comps (TCL/AIA/ALX average ~23x).

-Greg is an experienced analyst in the Investment Strategy team.
+Greg is an Equity Strategist in the Investment Strategy team at Wilsons Advisory.
 He is the lead portfolio manager of the Wilsons Advisory Australian Equity Focus Portfolio and is responsible for the ongoing management of the Global Equity Opportunities List.

 About Wilsons Advisory: Wilsons Advisory is a financial advisory firm focused on delivering strategic and investment advice for people with ambition – whether they be a private investor, corporate, fund manager or global institution.
 Its client-first, whole of firm approach allows Wilsons Advisory to partner with clients for the long-term and provide the wide range of financial and advisory services they may require throughout their financial future.
 Wilsons Advisory is staff-owned and has offices across Australia.